 To join the HDSB Student Senate, students must be in grades 7 to 12 in a Halton District School Board school.
 In early September, all school principals will receive a letter inviting them to select one Student Senator per elementary school or two Student Senators per secondary school.
 It is up to each school to select their Senators.
 The letter to principals will contain all necessary information for Student Senators, including the pre-set meeting dates.

 Senate meets once a month at the J.W.
 Singleton Education Centre in Burlington (2050 Guelph Line, Burlington).
 Consistent attendance is critical.
-With the exception of the first meeting, elementary is from 6-8 pm, secondary is from 7-9 pm, and the 7-8 pm portion is for both (and pizza is served during this time).
+Meetings shall be held from 6 - 9 PM for all senators (pizza is served during this time).
 Please see the meeting dates listed below.

 Any student from Grades 7 to 12 who currently attends a school in the HDSB can apply/be selected.